Leerlingen met VR bril

 At the Members' Council on 13 December, discussions included the reappointments of the Executive Board (BoD), two supervisory directors and the (vice) chairman of the Members' Council, the amendment of the articles of association regarding the allocation of seats of the Members' Council, the 2024 annual plan plus associated budget, the open science innovation zone and developments in public values.

-In the Council of Members of 11 October last, it was decided to amend the articles of association with regard to the distribution of seats.
-The Council of Members agreed to the amendment of the articles of association as elaborated by the Executive Board.
+In the Members' Council of 11 October last, it was decided to amend the articles of association with regard to the distribution of seats.
+The Members' Council agreed to the amendment of the articles of association as elaborated by the Executive Board.
 In concrete terms, this means that the number of seats for the MBO department was changed from a maximum of three to a maximum of five.

-Reappointments Executive Board, Council of Members and Supervisory Board
+Reappointments Executive Board, Members' Council and Supervisory Board

-• Jet de Ranitz, chairman BoD, with effect from 1 May 2024, for a period of four years;
+• Jet de Ranitz, chair BoD, with effect from 1 May 2024, for a period of four years;

 • Hans Louwhoff, COO SURF, with effect from 1 July 2024, until 1 March 2027 (retirement);